-Mary Dow was only 38 when Charles Douglas the tailor died in 1907.
+Mary Dow was only 38 when her husband, Charles Douglas the tailor, died in 1907.
 She had 6 children to raise; the eldest had just turned 10, the youngest was one.
 This may have seemed like history repeating itself: her own father had only been 44 when he died, his youngest child was 9 at the time.

 Charles was buried in Glasgow and Mary was buried with him when she died.
 Mary continued to live at 930 Argyll Street, as shown on the 1911 census.
 There were 7 windows.
 Mary had been a sewing machinist, living with her parents in Richard Street when she married.

 Mary married again in December 1912 (SR 644/11 0018), to a journeyman boilermaker named William Adam.
 He had lived at 239 Stobcross Street at the time of the wedding.
 William Adam had also been widowed and he moved into the tenement at Argyll Street.
 James and Margaret Dinning were witnesses.
 Looking at the transcription of the Dinning family on the 1891 census at Richard Street I find that they had a lodger- a 26 year old boilermaker, William H Adam.
 I hadn’t realised this connection earlier because I had not looked at the original but at the Ancestry transcription which had mangled the name of the lodger.
 So now we know that Willie Adam had a long connection with one branch of the family.
 He was from Cambusnethan in Lanarkshire.

 Willie Adam had joined the Paisley branch of the Union Society of Boilermakers and Iron Shipbuilders on March 28th 1888 at the age of 23.